 We’ve already had our share of real-life horrors this year, but the most boo-tiful scares are still to come with Halloween—a time for spooky movies, bone-chilling books and haunted houses.

-Edmonton author and horror fan Marty Chan just published his latest young adult novel, Haunted Hospital.
-We asked him to recommend some of his favourite scary films and books for your family’s hair-raising needs.
+We asked Edmonton author Marty Chan, author of young adult novel Haunted Hospital, to recommend some of his favourite scary films and books for your family’s hair-raising needs.

 DAWN OF THE DEAD

 Zombies take over the U.S. in this 1978 classic by George A. Romero.
 “I’m a big zombie movie fan,” Chan says.
 “I think I’ve watched Dawn of the Dead 30 to 40 times—I like the slow realization that the life you embraced is now irrevocably changed.
 To me, thematically and politically, Dawn of the Dead has a great storyline.
 Yeah, the zombies are the monsters, but the true villians in any zombie movie are the other humans—because they turn on each other.”

 Three student filmmakers go missing while investigating the legend of a local witch, leaving behind some shaky, grainy footage as the only clues to their fate.
 This groundbreaking 1999 movie was made for less than a million dollars and went on to gross nearly $250 million worldwide.
 “The video was originally passed around Hollywood as if it were really ‘found footage’—there were no credits or anything—and people would hand off bootleg copies of the video to each other,” Chan says.
 “I thought it was great the way they created this whole pseudo-reality.
 Of course, everyone and their dog has now used this technique, including a Canadian film called Grave Encounters.”

 MORE TO READ

 Take a road trip to these “spooky” Alberta locations